thoughtbot/backbone-js-on-rails/CONTRIBUTING.md

 We recommend downloading the [smaller, basic version of MacTex](http://www.tug.org/mactex/morepackages.html).

+The `upquote` TeX package is required to correctly render single quotes in source listings.
+Assuming you installed the BasicTeX package above, install this with the TeXLive manager commandline tool:

+  sudo tlmgr update --self
+  sudo tlmgr install upquote

 #### Installing dependencies on Ubuntu

 Install KindleGen into ~/bin; you can put it anywhere in your PATH you like: